Denise Vasi: Acting

 Vasi appeared in ABC's soap opera All My Children as Randi Morgan from 2008 to 2011.
 She had guest roles on several television shows such as Law and Order: Criminal Intent, White Collar, How to Make It in America and The Protector.
 Her film roles include The Good Guy (2009), When in Rome (2010), What's Your Number?
 (2011) and Magic Mike (2012).
 In 2012, she joined the second season of VH1's comedy-drama series Single Ladies in a new lead role.
 She portrayed businesswoman Raquel Lancaster for three seasons.

 She also featured in rapper Common's music video for Go! and How Do I Breathe by singer Mario.

 Modeling

 Vasi signed to Ford Models at the age of 12.
 She is represented by Next Models and has featured in on-camera and print campaigns for brands including Olay, Dove, Bobbi Brown, Nexxus, Urban Decay, Avon, Sharp, Lay's, Target, Fiorucci, Maria Barros, Dollhouse, American Eagle, Old Navy, Republic and Frederick's of Hollywood.

 She has appeared in magazine editorials for Marie Claire, Elle and GQ Italia.

 Personal life

 On October 12, 2013, Vasi married director Anthony Mandler in Santa Ynez, California.
 In February 2015, Vasi gave birth to their daughter, Lennox, during an at home birth.

-On June 28, 2019, she gave birth to a baby boy, also during an at home birth.
+On June 28, 2019, she gave birth to a baby boy, also during a home birth.